 If you’re already the one paying for the initial internet connection, it’s going to be expensive.
 You could essentially be doubling your internet bill, assuming you’re already paying the maximum amount for the highest speed tier, and you want your second connection to be as fast as your first one.

 You could opt for your secondary connection to be slightly slower than your primary connection, to save on costs – especially if you plan on blending the two sources into one network with multihoming.
 The overall performance of your network will improve incrementally with the speed of your supplementary connection, and you’ll still have the benefit of backup internet source.
+HOOD can help provide as many internet connections as you need.

 What are the options?